-One of the best things about photography is that truly anyone can do it!
-There are many skill levels with this hobby but to get started, all you need is a camera, which often, can be your phone camera.
-Photography is great because there are a ton of resources online to help improve your skills by adjusting your settings, angles, lighting, etc. There are lots of niche areas of photography that you can try out too like nature, travel, wildlife, people, food, and the list goes on.
+One of the best things about photography is that truly anyone can do it.
+Sure, there are many skill levels with this hobby.
+But to get started, all you need is a camera—which often can be your phone camera.
+Photography is great because there are a ton of resources online to help improve your skills by adjusting your settings, angles, lighting, etc. A great one is The Natural Photographer blog, written by Nat Hab Expedition Leader and expert photographer Court Whelan!

-4. White water rafting
+4. Whitewater rafting

 This activity caters to various skill and “thrill” levels.
 Each whitewater river is classified by how difficult the rapids are to manage, with these levels ranging from level one to level six.
 Give this exhilarating activity a try one of Nat Hab’s Costa Rica Private Custom Adventures.

 5. Skiing & snowboarding